aherlihy/Monary/doc/examples/binary.rst

 -------------------
 To query binary data, Monary requires the size of the binary to load in.
-Since the data in different documents can be of different sizes, we need to use the size of the biggest binary blob to avoid a loss of data.
+Since the data in different documents can be of different sizes, we need to use the size of the biggest binary blob to avoid truncation.

 To find the size of the data in bytes, we use the ``size`` type::